Saffron trade: Buyers

 Experienced saffron buyers often have rules of thumb when deliberating on their purchases.
 They may look for threads exhibiting a vivid crimson colouring, slight moistness, and elasticity.
 They reject threads displaying the telltale dull brick-red colouring—indicative of old stock—and broken-off debris collected at the container's bottom, indicative of age-related brittle dryness.
 Such aged samples are most likely encountered around the main June harvest season, when retailers attempt to clear out the previous season's old inventory and make room for the new season's crop.
 Buyers recommend that only the current season's threads be used.
 Reputable saffron wholesalers and retailers will indicate the year of harvest or the two years that bracket the harvest date; a late 2002 harvest would thus be shown as "2002/2003".

 For the entire of 2013, the Guruvayur temple of India, known as particularly affluent, had an agreement with Jammu & Kashmir Agro Industries Development Corporation for the routine purchasing of an amount equal to 10 kg a month.

 Market size and trends

-Saffron use is projected to increase worldwide after 2019, from USD 944 million to USD 1.6 billion in 2027, particularly as a cosmetic and pharmaceutical ingredient in hair care products and dietary supplements.
+Saffron use is projected to increase worldwide after 2019, from US$944 million to US$1.6 billion in 2027, particularly as a cosmetic and pharmaceutical ingredient in hair care products and dietary supplements.
 Its common use as an alternative to artificial colorings in ethnic cooking and textiles have further boosted projected sales for the spice.
 Constraints in supply due to sanctions against Iran, and high production costs will likely lead to increased prices as global demand for saffron will almost double in the next decade.